 Many women are also interested in bio-similars, which are medicines that mimic natural oestrogen.
 The NHS does not recommend these, however, as it is not clear how safe or effective they are (they are not regulated and there is little research).

-Answered by our Health at Hand pharmacist.
+Answered by our Health at Hand team.

 We’re here to help you take care of your health - whenever you need us, wherever you are, whether you're an AXA Health member or not.